inmyth/mmm-java/README.md

 **Version History**

->v.050
+v.050
 - missing order error fix.
 Txs were inserted with the same sequence number (happens if there's a sequence refresh and counter).
 Now submission checks if seq exists.
 - removed seed in between orders.
+- fixed double order issue.
+When one side in orderbook was empty, balancer would seed new orders from midPrice.
+This caused counters to fill already filled price level on the other side.
+Now when one side is empty, seed it from the best price of the other side with one gridlevel gap.

 v.049
 - Account balance is sent periodically to emails.